peteanderson80/Matterport3DSimulator/README.md

 ### Actions

 At each viewpoint location, the agent can pan and elevate the camera.
 The agent can also choose to move between viewpoints.
-The precise details of the agent's observations and actions are described in the paper and defined in `include/MatterSim.hpp`.
+The precise details of the agent's observations and actions are [described below](### Simulator API) and in the paper.

 ### Room-to-Room (R2R) Navigation Task